pytroll/pyresample/docs/source/geometry_utils.rst

 * **description**: Human-readable description.
 If not provided, defaults to **area_id**
 * **proj_id**: ID of projection (deprecated)
 * **units**: Units that provided arguments should be interpreted as.
-This can be one of 'deg', 'degrees', 'rad', 'radians', 'meters', 'metres', and any parameter supported by the
-    `cs2cs -lu <https://proj4.org/apps/cs2cs.html#cmdoption-cs2cs-lu>`_
+This can be one of 'deg', 'degrees', 'meters', 'metres', and any parameter supported by the `cs2cs -lu <https://proj4.org/apps/cs2cs.html#cmdoption-cs2cs-lu>`_ command.
-    command.
 Units are determined in the following priority: